onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 home in California and in the European
 Cup Arsenal beat Real Madrid

-tape script 3.9 three point nine a car bomb exploded in central Moscow yesterday morning killing three people who were shopping in a market and injuring many more most of
+tapescript 3.9 three point nine a car bomb exploded in central Moscow yesterday morning killing three people who were shopping in a market and injuring many more most of